-- (10) The Company assumed a \$15.5 million note in connection with its acquisition of 345 Inverness Drive.
+- (4) The Company assumed a mortgage note in the principal amount of \$54.2 million in connection with its acquisition of the Raytheon/DirecTV Buildings.
+At the time of acquisition, the fair value of this mortgage was estimated to be \$52.9 million, resulting in a discount of \$1.3 million.
+The discount is being amortized over the term of the mortgage. - (5) The Company entered into an interest-only loan with the New York State Teachers' Retirement System ("NYSTRS") in the principal amount of \$86.0 million secured by its interest in 2555 Grand. - (6) The Company entered into an interest-only loan with NYSTRS in the principal amount of \$165.0 million secured by its interest in Williams Tower. - (7) The Company assumed a \$15.5 million note in connection with its acquisition of 345 Inverness Drive.
 The note is interest-only until June 11, 2010, at which time the principal will begin amortizing until its maturity.
 At the time of acquisition, the fair value of this note was estimated to be \$13.8 million, resulting in a discount of \$1.7 million.
-The discount is being amortized over the term of the note. - (11) The Company assumed a \$9.8 million note in connection with its acquisition of Arapahoe Business Park I. The note is interest-only until June 11, 2010, at which time the principal will begin amortizing until its maturity.
+The discount is being amortized over the term of the note. - (8) The Company assumed a \$9.8 million note in connection with its acquisition of Arapahoe Business Park I. The note is interest-only until June 11, 2010, at which time the principal will begin amortizing until its maturity.
 At the time of acquisition, the fair value of this note was estimated to be \$8.7 million, resulting in a discount of \$1.1 million.
-The discount is being amortized over the term of the note. - (12) The Company assumed a \$10.5 million note in connection with its acquisition of Arapahoe Business Park II.
+The discount is being amortized over the term of the note. - (9) The Company assumed a \$10.5 million note in connection with its acquisition of Arapahoe Business Park II.
 At the time of acquisition, the fair value of this note was estimated to be \$9.4 million, resulting in a discount of \$1.1 million.
-The discount is being amortized over the term of the note.
+The discount is being amortized over the term of the note. - (10) The Company entered into an interest rate swap agreement which effectively fixed the interest rate of this borrowing at the specified rate.
+See Note 2 - Derivative Instruments for additional information regarding the Company's derivatives. - (11) The weighted average interest rate on outstanding borrowings under this facility was 1.8% as of June 30, 2009.
+This facility is subject to extension at the election of the Company for two successive periods of one year each, subject to specified conditions.
+The Company expects to exercise its option to extend this facility prior to its maturity in October 2009. - (12) Note with Citicorp Vendor Finance Ltd. related to installation of certain equipment at Atrium on Bay.
+This amount was translated to U.S. dollars at a rate of \$0.8655 as of June 30, 2009.

-The Company is contractually obligated to make principal payments on its outstanding notes payable for the period from April 1, 2009 through December 31, 2009, for each of the years ended December 31, 2010 through December 31, 2013 and for the period thereafter of \$311.7 million, \$1.3 million, \$48.5 million, \$365.7 million, \$252.3 million and \$755.8 million.
+The Company is contractually obligated to make principal payments on its outstanding notes payable for the period from July 1, 2009 through December 31, 2009, for each of the years ended December 31, 2010 through December 31, 2013 and for the period thereafter of \$81.5 million, \$79.2 million, \$48.7 million, \$365.7 million, \$252.3 million and \$768.1 million.

-Other than the technical default described in note 4 to the table above, the Company is not aware of any instances of noncompliance with financial covenants as of March 31, 2009.
+The Company is not aware of any instances of noncompliance with financial covenants as of June 30, 2009.